marianajannotti/screen-time-competition/README.md

 - `POST /api/auth/logout` - Logout
 - `POST /api/screen-time/` - Save a screen time entry
 - `GET /api/screen-time/` - List recent entries for the signed-in user
+- `GET /api/screen-time/apps` - Fetch the canonical list of app names for dropdowns

+#### Allowed App Names
+To keep UX simple and typo-free, `app_name` must be one of the curated values returned by `GET /api/screen-time/apps`.
+If `app_name` is omitted or blank, the backend automatically records the entry against `"Total"`.

 ### Screen Time API Usage